lurgh/infinitive-jkp717/README.md

 #### Bus Logging

 By adding the --rlog command line option, you can request infinitive to log every request and response seen on the serial bus into a log file, for offline analysis.
-We have some primitive tools for analyzing this data which may will add to the repo at some point.
+We have some primitive tools for analyzing this data which we may add to the repo at some point.
 It has been very helpful for finding some more tricks in the protocol.

 #### Protocol Notes
 Building on the work documented above, a numer of additional details about the protocol have been discovered.
 These notes are